Family wants max sentence for 3 convicted of Ahmaud Arbery’s death - NewsBreak

 “Mr. Bryan isn’t the one who brought a gun,” Kevin Gough said.
 “He was unarmed.
 And I think that reflects his intentions.”

-The guilty verdicts against the men handed down the day before Thanksgiving prompted a victory celebration outside the Glynn County courthouse for those who saw Arbery’s death as part of a larger national reckoning on racial injustice.Ahmaud Arbery trial: Breaking down the Arbery verdict and what’s next
+The guilty verdicts against the men handed down the day before Thanksgiving prompted a victory celebration outside the Glynn County courthouse for those who saw Arbery’s death as part of a larger national reckoning on racial injustice.Village of Menands runs out of at-home COVID tests

 All three men were also convicted of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.
 Maximum prison terms for those counts range from five to 20 years.
 The judge was likely to allow those additional penalties to be served simultaneously with the life sentences for murder.